Roots and Radishes

 Can I freeze steel cut oats?

 Sure can!
-Let the oats cool completely, the place them in one big airtight container or divide into smaller portioned containers, if desired.
+Let the oats cool completely, then place them in one big airtight container or divide into smaller portioned containers, if desired.
 Transfer the container to your freezer for up to three months.
 When you're ready to eat the oats, let them thaw in the fridge before reheating.

 Can this recipe be made in a Ninja Foodi?